-User C can now enable his microphone or press the Intrusion key at any time to intrude into the call1).
-Normal Intrusion with signalling is then carried out as described in "Intrusion", page 390.
+User C can now press the Intrusion key at any time to intrude into the call.
+Normal Intrusion with signalling is then carried out as described in "Intrusion", page 388.

-Fig. 214 Silent intrusion
+Fig. 215 Silent intrusion

 Tab.
-199 Silent intrusion
+200 Silent intrusion

-End point Operating sequence / signalling on terminal ng sequence / signalling on terminal Scope A Basically no signalling.
+End point Operating sequence / signalling on terminal Scope A Basically no signalling.
 Depending on the connection type, user A can hear a crackling when C intrudes (see Tab.
-200). В Basically no signalling.
+201 ). В Basically no signalling.
 Depending on the connection type, user B can hear a crackling sound when C intrudes (see Tab.
-200).
+201 ).
 Requirement: B has allowed intrusion on his set.
-B is not an Mitel SIP or SIP terminal.
 B is not in the process of setting up a call, in an enquiry call or in a conference. С C hears a busy tone if intrusion is not allowed or is not available Possible interfaces: Internal Requirements: C has the authorization for silent intrusion.
-C is not an ISDN Mitel SIP or SIP terminal.
 A Silent Intrusion licence is in place.